ByteworksHomeLab/spring-ai-lab/README.md

 ## Getting Started
 The purpose of this project is to dip your toes into the AI waters.
 We'll demonstrate using Spring AI calling OpenAI and Groq via their respective APIs, so you'll need to sign up for free API keys from both.
 Also, we'll install Ollama to run the Llama3 LLM locally.
-Ollama is Like VirtualBox or Docker Desktop, but instead of running virtual machines or containers, it runs LLMs.
+Ollama is to LLMs what VirtualBox is to virtual machines or Docker Desktop to containers, but instead of running virtual machines or containers, Ollama runs LLMs.
 One caveat is that you'll need realistic expectations about local LLM performance.

 ### What about GPUs?
+AI does lots of parallel vector math, and GPUs handle lots of parallel processes to render displays, which is why they go well together.
-The good news is that you can do this lab without a GPU as long as you have patience, although, for longer term use you'll want a GPU.
+The good news is that you can do this lab without a GPU as long as you have patience, although, for longer term use, you'll want a GPU.
-Ollama support Nvidia and AMD GPUs.
+Ollama supports Nvidia and AMD GPUs.
 See the [Ollama GPU Documentation page](https://github.com/ollama/ollama/blob/main/docs/gpu.md).

 ## Preconditions